OpenSecuritySummit/oss2018/content/outcomes/tracks/OWASP-SAMM/working-sessions/SAMM2-Summit-Outcomes.md

 ## Outcomes/Deliverables

 The outcomes of our SAMM working sessions are:
  * Processed feedback on Alpha version of SAMMv2 Core Model outline (tracked with GitHub Issues)
- * Beta (improved) SAMMv2 Core Model outline
  * Got feedback/integrated from the DevSecOps maturity model folks
+ * Had input from Jeff Williams on an DevOps version of SAMM
+ * Got review/input from DevSecOps SME (Timo) for the implementation business function
- * Defined source markdown structure of the model
+ * Defined a draft source markdown structure of the model
+ * Create a beta (improved) SAMMv2 Core Model outline (without activity details)
  * First publication to a Hugo based website of the model
- * Plan for six two-week writing sprints Core Model activities (five activity streams per sprint)
+ * Plan for six two-week writing sprints detailing the Core Model activities (five activity streams per sprint)
  * Planned a SAMM Summit in the US mid-October
- * Added more contributors to the project team (John, Chris)
+ * More contributors joined the project team (John Dileo, Chris Cooper)
- * Extracted a markdown version of SAMMv1.5
+ * Extracted a markdown version of SAMMv1.5 (from the PDF) - Becky
- * Got a publication workflow from markdown to PDF / ePub
+ * Got a publication workflow from markdown to PDF / ePub - Sherif

 ## Synopsis and Takeaways
+Key takeaways:

-Face to face summits are great to discuss and solve core model questions
+* Face to face summits are great to discuss and solve core model questions

 ## References